skip-mev/skip-go/.changeset/nice-ads-live.md

 "@skip-go/widget": patch
 ---

-Always show spinner on dest if source has completed in simple view
+Always show spinner on if source(or previous operation) has completed